39 Museums in Salvador: Discover the history and culture of Bahia

 Centenário Avenue, Nina Rodrigues Forensic Institute Building, Vale dos Barris

-• Indigenous Culture: Items that represent the traditions and practices of indigenous peoples.
+• Indigenous Culture: Items representing the traditions and practices of indigenous peoples.

-• Cangaço: Items related to the cangaço, including weapons and personal belongings of notorious figures such as Lampião and Antônio Conselheiro.
+• Cangaço: Items related to cangaço, including weapons and personal objects of notorious figures such as Lampião and Antônio Conselheiro.

-• Forensic Medicine: Exhibits on forensic medicine practices and techniques, as well as objects related to criminalistics.
+• Forensic Medicine: Exhibits on the practices and techniques of forensic medicine, as well as objects related to criminalistics.

-• Technical Police: Items and equipment used by the police and technical forces.
+• Technical Police: Objects and equipment used by the police and technical forces.

-• Education and Research: It serves as a resource for researchers and students interested in the fields of anthropology, history and culture.
+• Education and Research: It serves as a resource for researchers and students interested in anthropology, history and culture.

 Experience

-• Visits: The museum offers a comprehensive overview of different aspects of Brazilian culture and history, with a particular emphasis on historical practices and objects related to the cangaço and forensics.
+• Tours: The museum offers a comprehensive overview of various aspects of Brazilian culture and history, with a special focus on historical practices and objects related to cangaço and forensic medicine.

 Rua da Misericórdia, 6, Sé

-The Santa Casa de Misericórdia Museum is one of Salvador’s newest museums, founded to preserve and present the rich historical and artistic heritage of the Santa Casa da Misericórdia, Brazil’s oldest health institution.
+The Museum Santa Casa de Misericórdia is one of Salvador’s newest museums, created to preserve and present the rich historical and artistic heritage of the Santa Casa da Misericórdia, Brazil’s oldest health institution.

 Museu da Santa Casa de Misericórdia em Salvador BA

-• Paintings and Sculptures: Works from the 17th to the 20th centuries depicting aspects of Bahian history and culture.
+• Paintings and Sculptures: Works from the 17th to the 20th centuries, depicting aspects of Bahia’s history and culture.

-• Furniture: 19th century pieces that reflect the sophistication and style of the time.
+• Furniture: 19th century pieces that reflect the sophistication and style of the period.

-• Portuguese tiles: Panelling from the 18th century, highlighting the Portuguese influence on decoration and architecture.
+• Portuguese Tiles: Panels from the 18th century, highlighting the Portuguese influence on decoration and architecture.

-• History and Urban Evolution: The museum not only exhibits significant pieces, but also recalls the urban and social evolution of Salvador over the centuries.
+• History and Urban Development: As well as displaying important pieces, the museum traces the urban and social development of Salvador over the centuries.

-• New Wing (2008): This more recent section of the museum focuses on Santa Casa’s relationship with Bahian society, exploring the institution’s interaction with and influence on the local community.
+• New Wing (2008): This latest section of the museum focuses on Santa Casa’s relationship with Bahian society, exploring the institution’s interaction with and influence on the local community.

-• Visits: The museum offers a rich cultural and historical experience, with exhibitions detailing the Santa Casa de Misericórdia’s impact on the city and society.
+• Visits: The museum offers a rich cultural and historical experience, with exhibitions detailing the impact of Santa Casa de Misericórdia on the city and society.

 • Events: May include temporary exhibitions and events that highlight specific aspects of the institution’s collection and history.

-The Santa Casa de Misericórdia Museum is an important place for anyone wishing to better understand the history of Salvador and the lasting influence of the Santa Casa on the life of the city.
+The Museum of Santa Casa de Misericórdia is an important place for anyone wishing to better understand the history of Salvador and the lasting influence of the Santa Casa on the life of the city.

 Rua Frei Vicente, Pelourinho

-The Udo Knoff Museum of Tiles and Ceram ics is dedicated to the art of ceramics and tiles, bringing together a significant collection of historical and contemporary pieces.
+The Udo Knoff Tile and Ceramic Museum ics is dedicated to the art of ceramics and tiles, bringing together an important collection of historical and contemporary pieces.

 Museu de Azulejaria e Cerâmica Udo Knoff em Salvador BA